Last year, I sat in the back hallway of my apartment building.

 We’re living in an era where a lot of people want to be “different”.
 But also, a lot of people don’t want to take the time to get to know their true-selves.
 Or they might not feel comfortable expressing their true-selves.

 As humans, we will always have a lot of growing to do.
 I still have a lot of growing to do.
-And I’m still trying to get comfortable with showing certain aspects about myself.
-Even certain talents.
+And I’m still trying to get comfortable with showing certain aspects of myself.
+Such as certain talents.

 But the keyword is … I’m trying.